Acer Chromebox

 Photo of Acer Chromebox

 This product has been discontinued.
-The Acer Chromebox CXI reached its Chrome OS Auto Update Expiration in September 2019 and no longer receives security updates.
-This page is maintained for historical reference.
-Consider newer Chromebox options on the comparison chart for current purchases.
+The original Acer Chromebox CXI reached its Chrome OS Auto Update Expiration in September 2019, and the later CXI2 reached its AUE in June 2021.
+Neither model receives security updates or feature releases any longer.
+This page is maintained for owners researching their existing hardware.
+If you are shopping for a current Chrome OS desktop, browse the live entries on the Chromebook comparison chart instead.

 Related Videos